jasper9000/BEC_numeric/README.md

 # BEC_numeric

 ## Introduction
-This repository contains the implementation of numerical methods to compute the ground state of a ideal Bose-Einstein condensate (BEC).
+This repository contains the implementation of numerical methods to compute the ground state of a rotating ideal Bose-Einstein condensate (BEC).
 The evolution of a BEC is governed by the Gross-Pitaevski-Equation (GPE).
 This python program therefore solves the GPE in imaginary time with the method of gradient flow to obtain the energatically lowest state of the BEC, which is the ground state.
 The method is described by Zeng & Zhang in their [publication](https://doi.org/10.1016/j.cpc.2008.12.003) 'Efficiently computing vortex lattices in rapid rotating Bose–Einstein condensates'.
 This project mostly follws their methods.

 ## Requirements